Do you know what it means...: Carnival 2021 book now available

 Order a copy here

-At the start of 2020 New Orleans was celebrating Carnival as it has done for many years, while Covid-19 was creeping closer to the attention of the world.
+At the start of 2020, New Orleans was celebrating Carnival as it has done for many years, while Covid-19 was creeping into the attention of the world.
 By March the pandemic had frozen the world, and many worried that Mardi Gras had doomed an unsuspecting New Orleans.
 The community saw its share of loss, but overall did well in suppressing the virus by staying home even when the streets called to us.
 Efforts to support each other flourished in a myriad of ways, and we made it through a tough year.

 I spent this Carnival documenting all kinds of aspects of this unique season every day until my batteries ran out in the evening hours of Mardi Gras day 2021.
 It was impossible to capture everything, but that is part of the beauty of the season.
 It is a journey that has a defined start on 12th Night and ending with Mardi Gras day.
 I worked with Hire a Mardi Gras Artist to document the creation of their house floats, and when not focused on that, was seeking out other houses and happenings related to the season.

-There will never be another carnival quiet like this one.
+There will never be another carnival quite like this one.
 While the pandemic has been challenging it gave us a new perspective on carnival and life.
 House Floats will be a part of the season for the foreseeable future, as another layer in the ever expanding traditions of Carnival in New Orleans.